Have you just discovered your yogurt project still looks like milk? So now you’re asking, “What Can I Do with Failed Homemade Yogurt?”

 If the milk still smells fine and you aren’t feeding it to anybody who is immunocompromised such as the very young, the very old, or very ill, then proceed to the next step.

-This is assuming you originally heated the milk to 175 degrees F and let it cool back to 100-110 degrees F.
+We are assuming you heated the milk to 175 degrees F the first time around, and then, let it cool back to 100-110 degrees F.

 To reheat, I put mine back in the microwave for 2-3 minutes.
-However, time required may vary according to the size of the batch and your microwave.
+However, the

 If you suspect the original starter was the cause of your fail, try a different starter.
 Make sure the new starter is fresh and contains no additives.